achertovsky/yii2-paypal/README.md

 ======
 to start using it - please, add it to your modules section

-also u can redefine attribute names.
+you can use your attribute names.

 fox example:
 ```